Looks like you’re visiting UCSF Health on Internet Explorer. For the best experience, try Chrome or Firefox.

 Facts About the Flu

 Want to avoid spending the winter curled up with a pile of tissues and painkillers?
-The single best way to prevent the flu is to get vaccinated each fall before the season begins in November.
-While getting your annual flu shot can't offer total protection, it will greatly reduce your chances of contracting this potentially deadly virus – or passing it on to someone else.
+The single best way to prevent the flu is to get vaccinated each fall before the season begins in October.
+While your annual flu shot can't offer total protection, it will greatly reduce your chances of contracting this potentially deadly virus – and of passing it on to someone else.

 Influenza vaccine has been used in the United States for many years.
 Since flu viruses change often, the vaccine is typically updated every year.

 A few prescription antiviral medications for preventing the flu are approved and commercially available.
-Those at high risk of contracting the flu, such as health care workers, and those at special risk of complications, should speak with their doctor about using an antiviral medication to help prevent the virus.
+People at high risk of catching the flu, such as health care workers, and those at special risk for complications should speak with their doctor about using an antiviral medication to help prevent the illness.

-In addition, there are a number of ways to reduce contracting and spreading respiratory illnesses like the flu:
+In addition, there are a number of ways to reduce the likelihood of catching and spreading respiratory illnesses like the flu:

 • Wash your hands.
-Hand washing is one of the most basic and proven methods for preventing the spread of disease.
+Hand-washing is one of the most basic and proven methods for stopping the spread of disease.
 Wash your hands frequently using soap and water, especially after coughing, sneezing or touching commonly shared items in your house or workplace.

 • Cover your mouth and nose.
-Cough or sneeze into your elbow or upper sleeve and ask that those around you do the same.
+Cough or sneeze into your elbow or upper sleeve, and ask people around you to do the same.

 • Avoid touching your eyes, nose and mouth.
 Germs often spread when people handle something contaminated and then touch their eyes, nose or mouth.

 • Limit close contact.
 Limit contact with people who are sick.
-And when you are sick, keep your distance from others as well.
+And when you're sick, keep your distance from others.

-• Stay home when you are sick.
-When you have the flu, take precautions to limit exposing others to the virus.
+• Stay home when you're sick.
+If you have the flu, take precautions to limit exposing others to the virus.
 If possible, stay home from work and school.
-It is best to avoid attending public and family gatherings as well as running errands.
+It's best to avoid attending public and family gatherings as well as running errands.

 Signs and Symptoms of the Flu